Quickies: “He Called Me ‘Honey.’ Should We Get Back Together?”

 My ex and I never really broke up.
 We have an 18-year-old child together, but his parents never liked me.
 About five years ago, he walked out of my life and started dating a woman he doesn’t love.
-The reason I know this is because two weekends ago we met for coffee and he told me they fight all the time and the reason he is still there has to do with money.
-His name was put on the deed of her home to help krrp it from foreclosing.
+The reason I know he doesn’t love her is because two weekends ago we met for coffee and he told me they fight all the time and he’s only still with her because of money.
+His name was put on the deed of her home to help keep it from foreclosing.
 He also said he wants out but doesn’t want to move back with his mom.
 I completely understand!
 That day we spent together was like we had never skipped a beat.
 Our conversation, and love for one another, was still there.
 He called me “honey,” which he always used to do, and he told me how beautiful I am.
 I can feel the love between us and now it leaves me wanting my family back together.

 Should I try a speak with him about us? — Wanting My Family Back